I was sent only to the lost sheep of Israel. Matthew 15:24

 Of course Jesus was speaking the truth.
 He was sent to the lost sheep of Israel, meaning He came as a Jewish Messiah among Jews to seek and save the lost.

 He was not sent as a Roman Messiah to the Romans or as a Canaanite Messiah to the Canaanites.
-He did not come as a Chinese or an Indian.
+He did not come as a Chinese or an Indian Messiah.
 He came as a Jew to the Jews!
-He was sent to “the sheep of Israel.”
+He was sent as the Messiah to “the sheep of Israel.”

 He is simply connecting His presence with God’s purpose in Old Testament history.
 That is what He was telling her.
 But this does not man that he did not come for Gentiles as well.
 He came for the whole world.
 (John 3:16-17)